sztadii/proxy/ONBOARDING.md

 cat ~/.ssh/id_rsa.pub
 ```

-Add public key from VPS for Github
+Add your already copied key from VPS for Github
 https://github.com/settings/ssh/new

-Go to droplet via ssh and clone the repo in a correct folder via
+Go to droplet via SSH and clone the repo in a correct folder by
 ```
 git clone https://github.com/sztadii/shop.git
 ```